Let Freedom Ring, Inc.

 Let Freedom Ring, Inc. is an American conservative advocacy organization.
+It is organized as a 501(c)(4) entity, and in 2014 created a super PAC.
+Let Freedom Ring has Colin Hanna as its president and has employed Timothy Goeglein as a consultant.

 Organization

-Let Freedom Ring, Inc. was founded in 2004, using seed funding consisting of a $1-million donation from John Templeton Jr., President of the John Templeton Foundation.
-It is organized as a 501(c)(4) entity, and in 2014 created a super PAC as well.
-Let Freedom Ring has employed Timothy Goeglein as a consultant, and has Colin Hanna as its President.
-Hanna is a former County Commissioner in Chester County, Pennsylvania, and in his role as president has written on issues including a fence on the southern border, work visas, copyright, protest art of the tea party movement, the navy, the Iran deal, recipients of Weyrich Awards, and several Trump'16 campaign issues, in addition to regularly publishing about taxation.
+Let Freedom Ring was founded in 2004 with a $1 million donation from John Templeton Jr., President of the John Templeton Foundation.
+Hanna is a former County Commissioner in Chester County, Pennsylvania, and is an evangelical Episcopalian.
+In his role as president of the organization, Hanna has written on issues including a fence on the southern border, work visas, copyright, protest art of the tea party movement, the navy, the Iran deal, recipients of Weyrich Awards, Trump 2016 campaign issues, and taxation.

+In 2014, Let Freedom Ring funded a super PAC called Key Questions, Key Answers that ran attack ads against Tom Wolf in Pennsylvania.

 Activities

-In terms of political efforts, Let Freedom Ring concentrates on promoting conservative ideals within the Republican party, and on opposing liberal ideals of the Democratic party more broadly.
+Let Freedom Ring promotes conservative ideals within the Republican party and opposes liberal ideals of the Democratic party.